vincenzochiovaro/TastyCards/README.md

 # TastyCards 1.0

-TastyCards1.0 is a minimalistic recipe generator platform that allows users to explore and discover random recipes.
-It serves as the Minimum Viable Product (MVP) of the TastyCards project, providing core functionality and a basic user experience.
+TastyCards 1.0 is a minimalist recipe generator platform that provides users the opportunity to explore and uncover random recipes.
+This project also serves as an extensive testing platform, thoughtfully crafted to bring to life and verify the functionalities of my Mealtime backend project.
+TastyCards 1.0 stands as a live testament to the hands-on application of the fundamental features integrated into Mealtime. https://github.com/vincenzochiovaro/Mealtime

 ## Hosted Version